 Many of the tasks done in the enterprise are not automatic but require a certain amount of intelligence.
 What characterizes intelligence, especially in the context of work, is not simple to pin down.
 Broadly defined, intelligence is the capacity to acquire knowledge and apply it to achieve an outcome; the action taken is related to the particulars of the situation rather than done by rote.

 Getting a machine to perform in this manner is what is generally meant by artificial intelligence.
-But there is no single or simple definition of AI, as noted in this definitive report published by the National Science and Technology Council (NSTC).
+But there is no single or simple definition of AI, as noted in a definitive report published in 2016 by the U.S. government's National Science and Technology Council (NSTC).

 "Some define AI loosely as a computerized system that exhibits behavior that is commonly thought of as requiring intelligence.
 Others define AI as a system capable of rationally solving complex problems or taking appropriate actions to achieve its goals in whatever real world circumstances it encounters," the NSTC report stated.

 Moreover, what qualifies as an intelligent machine, the authors explained, is a moving target: A problem that is considered to require AI quickly becomes regarded as "routine data processing" once it is solved.